kasper-piskorski/docs/pages/overview/quickstart_tutorial.md

 >>>insert school plays-role philosophy;
 ```

-> **graql commit -am "changed some stuff"**
-> The changes you've made to the graph haven't been saved yet!
-> Type `commit` in the Graql shell to commit any changes.
+{% include warning.html content="The changes you've made to the graph haven't been saved yet!  <br /> Type `commit` in the Graql shell to commit any changes." %}

 Now let's relate some `philosophers` to their `philosophies`: